 Things to do near Bluestone Wales

 Despite there being heaps to do on the Bluestone resort, we still love getting out exploring the local area when we are on holiday.
+There are plenty of things to do in Pembrokeshire.
 For all my like minded readers, here are a few suggestions of places you may like to visit;

 Castell Henlly is the only Iron Age Fort in Britain that has been reconstructed on original foundations from over 2000 years ago.
 The Fort itself can be found after a beautiful 10 min woodland walk alongside a river from the car park and visitor centre.
 If you are lucky enough, you will also spot the pigs and sheep which belong to the fort.